Aider-AI/aider/docs/benchmarks.md

 we are measuring the performance across many exercises.

-But to get a sense of how much the API variance impacts the benchmark outcomes, I ran the all 133 exercises 10 times each against `gpt-3.5-turbo-0613` with the `whole` edit format.
+But to get a sense of how much the API variance impacts the benchmark outcomes, I ran all 133 exercises 10 times each against `gpt-3.5-turbo-0613` with the `whole` edit format.
 You'll see one set of error bars in the graph, which demark the range of results across those 10 runs.